Rise of Hellbanianz- Albanian underworld - UK underworld

 Hellbanianz gang

 Teenagers run the drugs to beach resorts in Essex or villages in the Home Counties, making hundreds of pounds that feed into the turf wars fought at home.
-Dealers rob their rivals armed with knives and guns, and unpaid debts are punished with kidnap and torture.

 The Hellbanianz are described as part of a larger network of Albanian criminal groups operating in the UK, particularly in East London.
 Some key points about the gang’s structure and operations.